Galapagos Penguin vs Yellow-eyed Penguin

 Do Galapagos Penguins and Yellow-eyed Penguins live in the same area?

-Galapagos Penguins are found in Galapagos Islands (Ecuador).
-Yellow-eyed Penguins are found in New Zealand, Auckland Islands, Campbell Islands.
+No, their ranges do not overlap.
+Galapagos Penguins are found in Galapagos Islands (Ecuador), while Yellow-eyed Penguins live in New Zealand, Auckland Islands, Campbell Islands.
+This geographic separation means they face different environmental pressures and predator communities.